tropicbliss/buckshot/README.md

 # buckshot

 An asynchronous Minecraft username sniper written in Rust, powered by the Tokio runtime.
-It promises to be performant and capable.
+It promises to be performant, capable, and easy to use.

-A successor to NodeSniper, this sniper promises to be noob-friendly and straight-forward.
-If you are not wary of downloading random .exe files from the internet, operating this sniper is as simple as double-clicking the executable.
-If you are wary however, this readme also shows you how to compile this sniper on your own computer [here](https://github.com/chronicallyunfunny/buckshot#compiling-from-source) (from source code to an executable) and you can even run it off on relatively less supported hardware like a Raspberry Pi if you wish to do so.
+## What it doesn't promise

+- Begineer-friendly (Setting up `config.toml` requires knowledge on TOML)
+- Highly configurable (this sniper is highly opinionated and will do what it thinks is best)
+- A thriving community (no Discord server and I don't feel like creating one)

 ## Features